 Matrix Asset Advisors, Inc. has been an investment advisor in New York since 1986.
-Its 496-member client base is relatively diverse, and includes individuals, high-net-worth individuals, pension plans, charitable organizations, government entities, other investment advisors and non-matrix strategy assets.
-The firm has roughly $717 million in assets under management (AUM).
+Its client base is relatively diverse and includes individuals, high-net-worth individuals, pension plans, charitable organizations, other investment companies and advisors and non-matrix strategy assets.
+This is a fee-only firm.

 Matrix Asset Advisors Background